Code-Institute-Submissions/MS1-Catsitting/README.md

      - The logo, a cat icon sourced from Shutterstock, features in the header and in browsers to help with brand recognition.
 For better visibility the favicon is in a dark colour as opposed to the white logo in the navigation.
      - The hero image on top of the page has for main objectives to grab the user’s attention and to help create an instant connection with the service offered by the business.
-     - The service section uses background images of cats as a way to highlight the text by creating a striking contrast
+     - The service section uses background images of cats as a way to highlight the text by creating a striking contrast.
      - The testimonial section features images of customers to increase credibility of their recommendations.

     Please find using the full [list of credits](#media) below.

   - ### **Colour scheme**

     The following colours have been selected for their contrast whilst giving a soft yet modern feel to the website in harmony with the main hero image.
-This colour palette was created using the Google inspect colour picker and research from [color-hex](https://color-hex.org/color/b06a23).
+This colour palette was created using the Google inspect colour picker and further research from [color-hex](https://color-hex.org/color/b06a23).

     ![Colour palette](documentation/design/colourfinal.jpeg)